loodos/zemberek-python/README.md

 these operations produced RuntimeWarning as the multiplication caused overflow.
 In Java there were no overflow warnings whatsoever.
 I could not find a reasonable explanation to this situation, nor I could find a better way to implement it.
 So I suppressed overflow warnings for MultiLevelMphf.
-Please be aware that, this is not a healthy behaviour, and you should be careful using this code.
+Therefore, please be aware that, this is not a healthy behaviour, and you should be careful using this code.